Healthcare, Technology Leaders Gather In Johannesburg For Healthcare Innovation Summit Africa 2024

-Technology is revolutionizing healthcare in Africa, from enhancing patient care with electronic health records to enabling remote consultations via telemedicine.
-These advancements are making healthcare more efficient, accessible, and cost-effective
+(MENAFN- GlobeNewsWire - Nasdaq) JOHANNESBURG, Aug.
+23, 2024 (GLOBE NEWSWIRE) -- technology is revolutionizing healthcare in Africa, from enhancing patient care with electronic health records to enabling remote consultations via telemedicine.
+These advancements are making healthcare more efficient, accessible, and cost-effective.

-is excited to announce the 9th Healthcare Innovation Summit Africa (HISA) 2024 , set for August 29, 2024 , at The Maslow Sandton in Johannesburg.
-Themed "Transforming African Healthcare: Harnessing technology for Universal Access and Innovation," the event will explore how cutting-edge technologies can improve patient outcomes, healthcare delivery, and system sustainability.
+IT News Africa is excited to announce the 9 th Healthcare Innovation Summit Africa (HISA) 2024 , set for August 29, 2024 , at The Maslow Sandton in Johannesburg.
+Themed "Transforming African Healthcare: Harnessing Technology for Universal Access and Innovation," the event will explore how cutting-edge technologies can improve patient outcomes, healthcare delivery, and system sustainability.

 Key Topics and Agenda Highlights